nicolascabreram/TA_Machinelearning_BMEN/README.md

 Here I upload some resources I used for the class that I was teacher assisstant on spring 2021.
 Each topic has a code and a brief explanation of the topic.

-## ✨ Machine Learning Model for MNIST Handwriting
+## ✨ Deep Learning for MNIST Handwriting

 This code was one of the first codes ued in class based on the book Deep Learning with Python by Francois Chollet.